Buy

 If you’re looking to expand your own business, keep in mind all of the things that matter to your business.
 What do you need for a location?
 Will you need parking spaces?

 Also, consider the physical condition of the property and the limitations such as zoning or building codes.
-All of these elements should factor into determining a commercial property is right for you.
+All of these elements should determine whether a commercial property is right for you.

 Step 2: Recruit Smart People (Who Know How to Buy Commercial Property)